Arakhis/redesigned-octo-lamp/README.md

 # LSTM-based Forex trader

-Forex trading robot using FCSApi for data and MetaApi for MT5 server.
+Forex trading robot using FCSApi for data and MetaApi as MT5 server.
 Use your own API key

-How it works?
+## How it works?

-1. Preapring 3 years of data
+1. Preparing 3 years of data
 2. Training model on data
 3. Predict next hour price
 4. Sleep for 1 hour